January 24 is National Peanut Butter Day. This sticky and delicious food is so loved that it is given its own national day.

 - Peanut butter is a good source of vitamin E, B6, niacin, calcium, potassium and iron.

-More peanut butter days of the year
+More peanut-themed national days of the year

 Would you like a reminder of this post for National Peanut Butter Day?
 Just pin this image to one of your cooking boards on Pinterest so that you can easily find it later.